 This calibration method is intended to be used as an on-line calibration method or a wet-cal with reference solutions.
-The Q46C4 can be calibrated using solution %concentration or conductivity values.
-During calibration, the system will display the current %concentration/conductivity reading, and the user can manually enter a reference value from a reference solution bottle or a comparative reference instrument.
+During calibration, the system will display the current conductivity reading, and the user can manually enter a reference value from a reference solution bottle or a comparative reference instrument.

-For wet calibrations, the user may use pre-made calibration references (also available from ATI) or a NaCl solution may be made using pure, dried NaCl crystals and one liter of high purity, de-ionized, CO2 - free water as mixed in the table shown in Figure 27.
+For wet calibrations, the user may use pre-made calibration references (also available from ATI) or a NaCl solution may be made using pure, dried NaCl crystals and one liter of high purity, de-ionized, CO2-free water as mixed in the table shown in Figure 19.
 All table data is at 25°C - therefore, the sensor must be at this temperature to calibrate properly using the table data.
 If another reference calibration solution is being used, be sure to note temperature of reference solution before calibration.
 Since the sensor must ideally be at the specified temperature, wet calibrations can be difficult to perform accurately.